slam310/Meteor-S3-Progress/README.md

 - Allow end users to set a session variable to nest items within a bucket.
 - Drag-n-drop file upload.
 - Add ability to save files to the servers filesystem.
 This would change the package from being specifically S3 to a more general file upload solution.
 See issue [#1](https://github.com/digilord/Meteor-S3-Progress/issues/1).
+- Add option for users to have files stored in a private repository purged on the users account being removed from an application.

 ## License
 The MIT License (MIT)